Tuesday, December 31, 2024

 Picture of a head of Augustus Caesar in stone, photographed from the front, with his head turned to face right

 Sometimes I imagine myself transported back in time, as a haunting from the future rather than the past, to the dreams of Gaius Octavius, more commonly known as Augustus Caesar.
 I imagine myself appearing in an otherwise placid dream of a man resting between sessions of the Roman senate, from days of commissioning yet more celebrations of his own part in the history of Rome in numberless statues and bas-reliefs.
 In my daydream, the sleeping dictator understands I come from the future to haunt his dreams, and asks me how he and his achievements will be remembered.
-I answer him: after your death, a religious movement will arise in Judea, the troublesome region in the hill country to the East of the coast that ends the Mediterranean, that body of water the Romans care Mare Nostrum, our sea.
-About eighty years after your death, members of this religious movement will record its beginnings, and one of these accounts will mention your role in ordering a great census of the empire.
-It will record that your decree sent millions in motion, to the cities of their birth, and that among them were two very ordinary Judeans, a man named Joseph with Mary, his very young and very pregnant fiancee.
+I answer him: after your death, a religious movement will arise in Judea.
+About eighty years later, members of this religious movement will record its beginnings, and one of these accounts will mention your role in ordering a great census of the empire.
+It will record that your decree sent millions in motion, to the cities of their birth, and that among them were two very ordinary Galileans, a man named Joseph with Mary, his very young and very pregnant fiancee.
 It will record that she gave birth in Bethlehem of Judea, and lay her child in a manger for want of a proper bed.
-And that, Caesar Augustus is how you will be remembered by millions in the hundred generations to come.
+And that, Caesar Augustus, is how you will be remembered by millions in the hundred generations to come.
 You will be the man whose decree sent an expectant mother to give birth to a homeless child in a stable.